 Today’s tutorial is for those of you who may be looking to get your feet wet with Adobe Photoshop.
 In this lesson I’ll be demonstrating how you can wrap text around a circle with Photoshop — both inside and outside of a circle.
 This is something that even a first-time user of Photoshop can follow along with.

 The following is a summarized overview of the steps taken to get your text wrapped around a circle.
-For a more in-depth learning experience with step-by-step instructions, be sure to check out the video tutorial at the top of the page.
+For a more in-depth learning experience with step-by-step instructions, be sure to check out the video tutorial below:

 Wrap Text Around A Circle with Photoshop